 How we deal with it is the critical part.
-This is not just emotional stress, but also physical stress in the form of over-training.
-In fact, if you are worried about staying healthy, reducing the workload in your workouts is actually the smart thing to do.
+This is not just emotional stress but also physical stress in the form of overtraining.
+If you are worried about staying healthy, reducing the workload in your workouts is actually the smart thing to do.

 Not all fitness is the same.
-In fact, fitness is relative and dependent on the individual.
-The beginner, intermediate and advanced spectrum of fitness levels will determine what is moderate or over-training.
+Fitness is relative and dependent on the individual.
+The beginner, intermediate and advanced spectrum of fitness levels will determine what is moderate or overtraining.
 One person's entire workout could be another person's warm-up volume.

 The idea is to find an activity that you consider a moderate level of movement and do it -- then actively pursue recovery by getting rest from that activity.
 For instance, it may be as simple as adding a walk for 10 minutes after every meal, or it could be running for 30 minutes instead of an hour like you normally do.

 The definition of moderate exercise depends on you.
 The goal is not to overdo any activity to the point that it compromises your immune response.
 Whether you call it overtraining, lack of recovery or overstress -- all will weaken the immune system as referenced in the study on exercise and the immune response.

 The best option is whole foods such as fruits, vegetables and lean protein sources as often as you can.
 These food groups are loaded with antioxidants, amino acids, vitamins and minerals that help support the immune system.

 Can you add supplements to your food intake?
 Sure.
 Will it boost the immune system?
 Let's just say our goal is to support the immune system and make it work optimally by eating a well-balanced diet.

 Make sure you are getting plenty of sleep.
 Our bodies need sleep to recover; it is our No. 1 recovery tool from everyday stresses.
 It also supports the immune system.